-- 1.No license is required to practice life coaching in Georgia — life coach certification is voluntary but strongly recommended
+- 1.No license is required to become a certified life coach in Georgia — certification is voluntary but strongly recommended for credibility

 - 2.Life coaches in Georgia earn an average of $51,689/year, about 4% below the national average of $54,000